Basilica of Saint Louis, King of France: Previous structures

 When Pierre Laclède and Auguste Chouteau established the city of St. Louis, they dedicated a plot of land west of Laclède's home for the purposes of the Catholic Church.
 The earliest Catholic records suggest that a tent was used by an itinerant priest in 1766, but by 1770 a small log house was built on the site.
 This building, consecrated by the Reverend Pierre Gibault, an itinerant priest, on June 24, 1770, was expanded in 1776 to include a log church.
 In spite of a more substantial structure, no priest permanently resided in the village of St. Louis until 1811.

 These buildings began to be replaced in 1818 with a brick structure, on the orders of the Bishop Louis William Valentine Dubourg.
 The brick structure was designed by Gabriel Paul.
 During Dubourg's tenure as bishop, many artifacts, paintings, and an organ were donated to the church.
 While the brick church was under construction, a cemetery was established near the building, in which many of the founders of St. Louis were interred.
 The current church was built on the ground of the original cemetery.
 Those buried in the original cemetery were either moved to “Second Catholic cemetery” or reinterred under the current church.
-There were no burials at original cemetery after 1828.
-Those moved to Second Catholic Cemetery and those buried after that were ordered removed in the mid-1850s, they were moved to Calvary Cemetery after 1854.
+There were no burials at the original cemetery after 1828.
+Those moved to Second Catholic Cemetery and those buried after that were ordered removed in the mid-1850s; they were moved to Calvary Cemetery after 1854.
 The current church was completed and dedicated in 1834.
 (Forgotten but not Gone, Tour of St. Louis’ Earliest Cemetery and Where it Went - Landmarks Assn of St. Louis, Inc.)

 Additionally, Dubourg was influential in the establishment of St. Louis Academy (which later developed as Saint Louis University) in a two-story brick building adjacent to the new church in 1818.
 Construction of the brick church was not complete until 1821.